YunDeng98/POLEGON/README.md

 polegon -input your_tree_sequence -output updated_tree_sequence -m m -num_samples N -thinning k -write_sample 0
 ```

+The following details to these arguments can be displayed if you simply type `polegon`

 |flag|required?|details|
 |-------------------|-----|---|
 |**-input**|required|the prefix of the tree sequence file|